QTechOfficial/OpenPeripherals/README.md

 **Dependencies:**

-If you are on Linux, you will need to acquire the following packages from your package manager:
+You will need the following packages from your distro's package manager:
 - python (v3.6+)
 - pip for python3